SuDS and new development

 The Lead Local Flood Authority is a statutory consultee to the planning application process and will use the following documents as a basis for providing advice to the Local Planning Authority:

 - Non-Statutory Technical Standards for Sustainable Drainage Systems (link opens in new window)

 - Planning Practice Guidance ‘Flood Risk and Coastal Change’ (link opens in new window)

 - Central Bedfordshire Council’s adopted SuDS guidance: Sustainable drainage supplementary planning document (PDF 4.5MB)

 - The CIRIA SuDS Manual (C753) (link opens in new window)

 - BS8582 Code of practice for surface water management for development sites

-For additional guidance on what to submit with a planning application about surface water management, see the Surface Water Advice note - Using SuDS on new developments in Central Bedfordshire (PDF 512.5KB) .
+For specific, local, guidance on what to submit with a planning application about surface water management to us, see the Surface Water Advice note - Using SuDS on new developments in Central Bedfordshire (PDF 512.5KB) .
 This was updated in October 2017, in line with revised local and national policy.